 \$ command line[1] iter=yes xdbold xdbold={yes no} Default=yes Keeps or deletes the previous copy of the .xdb.
 If "yes" is specified, the previous copy is kept and appended by the current run.
 If "no" is specified, the previous copy is deleted and a new file is created.
-This gives the same behavior as below FMS statement: ASSIGN dbc=<file name="">.xdb delete Example: nast20213 example xdbold=no</file> async async=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be read using asynchronous I/O. If "async=yes" is specified and a memory allocation operation fails, then unbuffered disk I/O will be used.
+This gives the same behavior as below FMS statement: ASSIGN dbc=<file name="">.xdb delete Example: nast20214 example xdbold=no</file> async async=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be read using asynchronous I/O. If "async=yes" is specified and a memory allocation operation fails, then unbuffered disk I/O will be used.
 If "async=must" is specified and a memory allocation operation fails, then a fatal error will be issued and the job terminated.
-See Using Asynchronous I/O, 97 for further information. buffio buffio=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be buffered.
+See Using Asynchronous I/O for further information. buffio buffio=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be buffered.
 If "buffio=yes" is specified and a memory allocation operation fails, then unbuffered disk I/O will be used.
 If "buffio=must" is specified and a memory allocation operation fails, then a fatal error will be issued and the job terminated.
-See Using Buffered I/O, 96 for further information. lock lock=yes,no Default: No for Delivery DBsets Yes for all others.
+See Using Buffered I/O for further information. lock lock=yes,no Default: No for Delivery DBsets Yes for all others.
 (LINUX) Specifies the file is to be locked when it is opened.
-Locking a file proor more MSC Nastran jobs from interfering with one another; how does not prevent any other program or operating system command modifying the file. one another; however, this SYSTEM(207) can also be used to globally control DBset locking.
+Locking a file prevents two or more MSC Nastran jobs from interfering with one another; however, this does not prevent any other program or operating system command from modifying the file.
+SYSTEM(207) can also be used to globally control DBset locking.
 Setting SYSTEM(207)=1 will disable locking unless overridden for a specific file by SYS=LOCK=YES on an ASSIGN FMS statement.
-Setting SYSTEM(207)=0 will enable locking of read-write DBsets unless overridden for a specific file by SYS=LOCK=NO on an ASSIGN FMS statement. mapio mapio=yes,no,must Default: No
+Setting SYSTEM(207)=0 will enable locking of read-write DBsets unless overridden for a specific file by SYS=LOCK=NO on an ASSIGN FMS statement. idden for a specific file by .
+Setting SYSTEM(207)=0 erridden for a specific file by mapio mapio=yes,no,must Default: No